threader/PC-Tuning/docs/post-install.md

 - Kill processes that waste CPU cycles such as game clients and **explorer.exe**

     - Use **Ctrl + Shift + Esc** to open process explorer then use **File -> Run** to start the **explorer.exe** shell again

+- Consider using the scripts in ``C:\prerequisites\scripts\idle-scripts`` (place on desktop for easy access) to disable idle before launching a game and enable idle after you close your game.
+This will mitigate jitter due to the process of state transition.
+Beware of higher temperatures, you should not be thermal throttling to begin with after following [docs/physical-setup.md](./physical-setup.md)

 - If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you *can* disable DWM using the scripts in ``C:\prerequisites\scripts\dwm-scripts`` as the process wastes CPU cycles despite there being no composition.
 Beware as elements of the UI will be broken and somes games/programs will not be able to launch (you may need to disable hardware acceleration)